- Canary Islands

-This market is on Wednesdays and Sunday and it's worth going only if you are in the area.
+This market is on Wednesdays and Sundays and it's worth going only if you are in the area.
 You will find the usual fake bags and watches, souvenirs and other objects that repeat themselves from stall to stall.
 Don't forget to bargain if you want to buy something and be careful with your belongings.

 If you're a beginner, this is the perfect place to practice and take lessons.
-There are several schools in this area and you can have group lessons as well as private lessons, depends on your budget.
+There are several schools in this area and you can have group lessons as well as private lessons, depending on your budget.

 As we said, the south of the island is the perfect place for water sports, which is why The Windsurfing championship takes place here on Playa Barca every July.
 Costa Calma is a great place to stay in the area if you want to be here during the competition.

 If you're on a family holiday, we have an entire list of things to do with the kids, but Oasis Park is probably the best place to visit and it is situated very close to Costa Calma.
 The kids will enjoy this day to the max, as the park is beautiful and well maintained, a really great day out for both adults and kids of all ages.

 Oasis Park offers a free shuttle so it's easy to get there even if you don't have a rental car.